Advanced Setup

 web applicationlogin flow. - The redirect uri is:

-<KOMODO_HOST>/auth/github/callbackfor Github.<KOMODO_HOST>/auth/google/callbackfor Google.<KOMODO_HOST>/auth/oidc/callbackfor OIDC.
+<KOMODO_HOST>/auth/github/callbackfor GitHub.<KOMODO_HOST>/auth/google/callbackfor Google.<KOMODO_HOST>/auth/oidc/callbackfor OIDC.

 Authentik

-Check out the Authentik official support documentation.
+Check out the Authentik integration docs.

 Keycloak